How Effective Are Neural Networks for Fixing Security Vulnerabilities: Code Transformation

 For code structure change, we manually transform the buggy function.
 For each buggy function, we apply all applicable transformations at once.
 We further confirm the equivalence of the transformed bug by reproducing them using the same test set and applying semantically equivalent patches to pass the tests.

 \textbf{A new benchmark (\bench-trans):} In summary, to create bugs and patches that LLMs have not seen in their training set, we apply three sets of transformations (identifier renaming only, code structure change only, and both at the same time) to \bench and Vul4J, and create \emph{\bench-trans} that contains 3$\times$50 = 150 transformed Java vulnerabilities.
-We search in GitHub and Google the transformed code, and find no public code that is the same as the transformed buggy function. \todo{Confirm} \lin{give the total number of vuls in \bench-trans}\yi{added the number}
+We search in GitHub and Google the transformed code, and find no public code that is the same as the transformed buggy function.

 \textbf{Recover patches for evaluation:} The transformed code is still realistic and human-readable.
 However, for the ease of evaluating the correctness of plausible patches, we maintain a dictionary that stores the mapping between the renamed identifiers and their original names.
-For each vulnerability, we also write a patched program for its code structure transformed version, providing a reference for future dataset users. \yi{this paragraph may not need as it is not obfuscation and the bugs are not un-readable any more?}\nan{I agree this detail is unnecessary to talk in the paper.}
+For each vulnerability, we also write a patched program for its code structure transformed version, providing a reference for future dataset users.